-Although recently previous researches have already proposed Nowcasting models for Mexican GDP (Caruso, 2018; and Dahlhaus et al., 2017), none of them have included BE or PCA in their analysis, but merely compare their forecasts with those of the SPF.
-In fact, my results suggest that the BE produce Mexican quarterly GDP forecasts which are more accurately than the DFM and those reported in the SPF (or even the timely GDP estimations conducted by INEGI), which opens a new discussion about the convenience of using a fancy model, such as the DFM, versus a "simpler" approach (i.e. the BE model), when forecasting the GDP growth rate of a developing economy.
+Although previous research has already proposed nowcasting models for Mexican GDP (Caruso, 2018; and Dahlhaus et al., 2017), none compare nowcasting models, nor do they include BE or PC models in their analysis.
+Rather, they compare their forecasts with those of the SPF.
+In fact, my results suggest that the BE models produce Mexican quarterly GDP forecasts which are more accurate than both the DF model and those reported by the SPF (and are even more accurate than the preliminary GDP estimations made by INEGI), which opens a new discussion about the convenience of using a more complicated model, such as the DF model, versus a "simpler" approach (i.e. the BE model), when forecasting the GDP growth rate of a developing economy.

-Furthermore, the aforementioned investigations have only been able to evaluate their models within the sample, which reduces their robustness for practical application because both the GDP and the monthly series are constantly revised.
-In a plausible attempt to deal with those revisions, Delajara et al. (2016) retrieved series originally published for the five variables of their DFM with which they were able to perform a pseudo real-time analysis; however, they do not consider BE in their analysis either.
+Furthermore, the aforementioned authors have only evaluated their models within their data sample, which reduces their robustness for practical applications because both the GDP and the monthly series are constantly revised.
+In an attempt to deal with those revisions, Delajara et al. (2016) retrieved data series originally published for the five variables of their DF models with which they were able to perform a pseudo real-time analysis; however, they do not consider BE models in their analysis.

-In my research I evaluate the BE forecasts in real time, which never had been done before.
-This has been possible because I kept a record of the forecasts of all the proposed models during 12 consecutive quarters (from 2014-II to 2017-I, period that coincides with the practical implementation of the same).
+In my research I evaluate the BE-model forecasts in real time, which has never been done before.
+This evaluation was possible because I kept a record of the forecasts of all the proposed models during 12 consecutive quarters (from the second quarter of 2014, henceforth 2014-II, to the first quarter of 2017, henceforth 2017-I).
 Based on these records and using the Diebold-Mariano test, I find that the BE models generate more accurate predictions than the median forecasts of the analysts surveyed by Bloomberg, the median of the forecasts provided by the specialists who answer the SPF and the rapid GDP estimate released by INEGI.

-Moreover, the analysis of the BE’s forecast errors suggests that their variance decreases consistently with the inclusion of more information as new observed data are available.
-Indeed, for the period from 2014-II to 2017-I, forecast errors show a significant reduction in their variance from one month before INEGI publishes the official GDP growth, so that 75 percent of the times the margin of error of the BE is, in absolute terms, less than 0.1 percentage points of the observed quarterly GDP growth, i.e. a quite low forecast error hardly ever reached by professional forecasters or by the INEGI’s timely GDP estimate in the same period of study.
+Moreover, the analysis of the BE model’s forecast errors suggests that their variance decreases consistently with the inclusion of more information as new observed data are available.
+Indeed, for the period from 2014-II to 2017-I, forecast errors show a significant reduction in their variance from one month before INEGI publishes the official GDP growth, so that 75 percent of the time the margin of error of the BE is, in absolute terms, less than 0.1 percentage points of the observed quarterly GDP growth, which is a quite low forecast error, one hardly ever reached by professional forecasters or by the INEGI’s timely GDP estimate in the same period of study.

-The structure of this document is as follows: Section 1 presents a review of the literature that has proposed Nowcasting models; in Section 2 the BE, the DFM and the PCA model are theoretically described; Section 3 shows the data that will be used to apply the models of Section 2 to the case of Mexico, while Section 4 shows the main results and Section 5 presents the discussion and conclusions.
+The structure of this document is as follows: Section 1 presents a review of the literature that has proposed nowcasting models; in Section 2 the BE, the DF and the PC models are theoretically described; Section 3 shows the data that will be used to apply the models of Section 2 to the case of Mexico, while Section 4 shows the main results and Section 5 presents the discussion and conclusions.

 2 Literature Review